-- 1. The (interim) examinations are taken in the manner prescribed for the relevant course in the digital study guide. - 2.
-(Interim) examinations of courses, which are given by another programme to the CME programme are taken in the manner determined in or in accordance with the Education and Examination Regulations for CME.
+- 1. The (interim) examinations are taken in the manner prescribed for the relevant course in the digital study guide. - (Interim) examinations of courses, which are given by another programme to the CME programme are taken in the manner determined in or in accordance with the Education and Examination Regulations for CME.

-Article 15 Participation in practical exercises
+Article 15 Participation in practical exercises or project work

-- 1. The educational programme Construction Management & Engineering consists a number of practical exercises in the form of design projects.
-Practical exercises can also be a part of a course that includes a written exam.
-More information about these practical exercises is given by the course descriptions in the study guide. - Principally, the opportunity to participate in a project or practical is offered only once per year.
-If for reasons beyond his/her control - a student has not been able to participate in a project or practical in accordance with the regular schedule, the Board of Examiners will try - to the best of its ability - to enable the student still to carry out the project or practical. - 3.
-Unless otherwise specified by the corresponding course description in the study guide, the following rules apply with respect to improving an unsatisfactory result for a project or practical: - a.
-If the result of a practical exercise is less than satisfactory, i.e. if the practical exercise is assessed with a grade 5.5 or lower (rounded off to halves), the grade for the practical exercise may be improved during the next teaching period (being the teaching period following the teaching period in which the corresponding course is taught), through one of the following options depending on the grade obtained: - Grade 5.0 or higher: The student may submit an addendum to the original submission; - " Grade lower than 5.0: The student must redo the practical exercise completely, i.e. based on a new case or a new set of input parameters. - b.
-The maximum grade that can be obtained by improving an unsatisfactory result for a project or a practical is a grade 6.0.
+- 1. The MSc CME includes several courses that include practical exercises and/or project work.
+Practical exercises and/or project work can also be part of a course in addition to another form of examination.
+More information about any practicals or projects is given by the corresponding course descriptions in the study guide. - 2.
+Principally, the opportunity to participate in any practical or project is offered only once per year.
+If a student has not been able to participate in a practical or project in accordance with the regular schedule and the student cannot participate in the next opportunity within the regular schedule, the student can request a resit with the Board of Examiners if the student: - " missed the regular opportunity due to special personal circumstances; - is unable to participate in the next regular opportunity; - " meets any other criteria the Board of Examiners sets for the request of an extra resit. - 3.
+Unless otherwise specified by the corresponding course description in the study guide, the following rules apply with respect to improving an unsatisfactory result for a practical or project: - a.
+If the result of a practical or project is less than satisfactory, i.e. if the practical exercise is assessed with a grade 5.5 or lower (rounded off to halves), the grade for the practical or project may be improved during the next teaching period (being the teaching period following the teaching period in which the corresponding course is taught), through one of the following options depending on the grade obtained: - " Grade 5.0 or higher: The student may submit an addendum to the original submission; - " Grade lower than 5.0: The student must redo the practical or project completely, i.e. based on a new case or a new set of input parameters. - b.
+The maximum grade that can be obtained by improving an unsatisfactory result for a practical or project is a grade 6.0